RJMurg/SIM/README.md

 3. Run `npm start`
 4. Navigate to `localhost:3000`

-## Usage
-When you want to add a product to the expiration database, press the 'Add New' button on the homepage and fill out the relevant details.
-When you have removed the item from the shelves, press the relevant removal button.

-## To-Do
+## BETA To-Do
 ### V1.1.X
 - [ ] Add a way to edit products.
 - [X] Add a way to delete products individually.
-- [ ] Add a way to view all products.
+- [X] Add a way to view all products.
 - [ ] Add a way to view all products that are expiring soon.
 - [ ] Add a way for employees to state what products they are removing.
-- [ ] Add a way to view all products that have been removed.
+- [X] Add a way to view all products that have been removed.
 - [ ] Add a removal reason.
 - [X] Add an Admin Panel.
 - [X] Add a Users system.